Yelp/detect-secrets/docs/scan.md

 ## Plugins

-Detect-secrets uses plugin detectors to identify specific secrets.
+Detect-secrets uses plugin detectors to identify specific types of tokens.
 You have the option to disable detectors, although this is not recommended.
+See (What kinds ### What kinds of tokens does detect-secrets find?

 Learn more here (TODO: add link to FAQ for adjusting detectors / plugins used).

 https://github.com/Yelp/detect-secrets#plugins